chrisi96fan/Prolific-Study-Fetcher/README.md

-Hello the goal of this program is to automatically open studies on the website prolific and reserve a spot with the help of ui automation.
-This is more meant as a personal project since some of the parameters are fairly customized (like the ui automation coordinates used with pyautogui) but everyone.
+# Prolific Study Fetcher

+Note: This is intended as a personal project.
+Some parameters—such as screen coordinates used with pyautogui—are customized for a specific setup and most likely won't work for other setups.

-The required libraries are stored in the requirements.txt file and can be installed with the follwoing command pip install -r requirements.txt   in a terminal window.
+Requirements: The required Python libraries are listed in the requirements.txt file.
+You can install them with:

+pip install -r requirements.txt

+Automation Setup (Windows)

-The trigger for this script is a simple task in the windows task scheduler
+This script is triggered via a scheduled task in Windows Task Scheduler:

+1. Create a New Task named prolific.

+2. Under the Trigger tab:

+Begin the task: On an event

+Log: Microsoft-Windows-PushNotifications-Platform/Operational

+Source: PushNotifications-Platform

+Event ID: 3052

+3. Under the Actions tab:

+Action: Start a program

+Program/script: Select the compiled Prolific_study_Fetcher.exe file

+Make sure that notifications for other apps/programs are disabled, except for Chrome and Firefox.
+This ensures that only browser-based notifications trigger the script.

+This script uses the official Prolific Assistant and Prolific Studies Notifier by spin311.